-The main goal of the Winter Shelter Program is to increase the number of high tolerance and low demand emergency shelter beds available throughout Los Angeles County during the winter months (December through March) each year.
+The main goal of the Winter Shelter Program is to increase the number of emergency shelter beds available throughout Los Angeles County during the winter months (December through March) each year.
+The program is commencing late this year due to problems identifying an adequate site.